Mistium/ext_gen/README.md

 # Scratch3 Extension Generator

-A utility to generate Scratch3 extensions based on a configuration file.
+A utility to generate Scratch3 extensions that interface with the TurboWarp compiler based on a configuration file.

 ## Installation